-Note 6: If you find any 'links' that are not working or information that needs to be corrected or expanded upon, please contact me by email as listed above.
+Note 5: If you find any 'links' that are not working or information that needs to be corrected, expanded upon or typographical errors, please contact me by email

 If you drop by, please sign our guest book, as we are extremely interested in your thoughts about the site, the type of information that would be of interest to others as well as informing us of other sites related to shipbuilding.
 In addition, consider looking over "View Entries", as this has become a gathering spot for people who would like to establish contact with others, either with similar interests or renewing old friendships.
 Please leave any suggestions, information, corrections or comments at email@example.com Thank You, Dave Kavanagh